DAY OUT | ROYAL WINDSOR, WINDSOR CASTLE & ETON

 SATURDAY 23 SEPTEMBER | 2017

-Having organised popular visits to London and Buckingham Palace before, we are now off to explore wonderful Windsor!
-Choose to visit just Windsor itself and spend the day exploring the town as you wish... shopping, dining or perhaps enjoying a boat cruise on the River Thames, or make some time to also include a wander around Windsor Castle - the oldest and largest inhabited castle in the world and family home of British Kings and Queens for almost 1,000 years.
+Having organised popular visits to London and Buckingham Palace before, we are now off to wonderful Windsor!
+Choose to spend your day exploring beautiful Windsor & Eton or make some time to also include a tour of Windsor Castle - the oldest and largest inhabited castle in the world and family home of British Kings and Queens for almost 1,000 years.

 Tour the State Apartments & Semi-State Rooms